MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/share/2019-04-28-studio-tour.markdown

 image: anthony-garone
 category: share
 permalink: /share/2019-studio-tour
-oneliner: A thorough telilnlg of the story behind the new MWM headquarters.
+oneliner: A thorough telling of the story behind the new MWM headquarters.
 seo_description: In 2018 I started building a new home video studio in my backyard.
 Here is the story.
 seo_keywords: home studio, youtube studio, studio tour, video studio, recording studio
 draft: no